-79 "Witnesses: Herr Gierke and Herr Hansemann."
+^{&}quot;Witnesses: Herr Gierke and Herr Hansemann."
 Hansemann was a minister who represented the party of the big bourgeoisie (Russian counterpart: Trubetskoy or Rodichev, and the like); Gierke was Minister of Agriculture in the Hansemann Cabinet, who drew up a plan, a "bold" plan for "abolishing feudal burdens," professedly "without compensation," but in fact for abolishing only the minor and unimportant burdens while preserving or granting compensation for the more essential ones.
 Herr Gierke was something like the Russian Messrs.
-Kablukov, Manuilov.
-Hertzenstein and similar bourgeois liberal friends of the muzhik who desire the "extension of peasant landownership" but do not wish to offend the landlords.
+Kablukov, Manuilov, Hertzenstein and similar bourgeois liberal friends of the muzhik who desire the "extension of peasant landownership" but do not wish to offend the landlords.

-tion of its rule was the destruction of feudalism in the countryside, the creation of a free landowning (grundbesitzenden) peasant class.
+"The French bourgeoisie of 1789 did not for a moment leave its allies, the peasants, in the lurch.
+It knew that the foundation of its rule was the destruction of feudalism in the countryside, the creation of a free landowning (grundbesitzenden) peasant class.

-The German bourgeoisie of 1848 is without the least compunction betraying the peasants, who are its most natural allies, the flesh of its flesh, and without whom it is powerless against the nobility.
+"The German bourgeoisie of 1848 is without the least compunction betraying the peasants, who are its most natural allies, the flesh of its flesh, and without whom it is powerless against the nobility.

-The continuance of feudal rights, their sanction under the guise of (illusory) redemption-such is the result of the German revolution of 1848.
-The mountain brought forth a mouse.80
+"The continuance of feudal rights, their sanction under the guise of (illusory) redemption-such is the result of the German revolution of 1848.
+The mountain brought forth a mouse."57

-This is a very instructive passage: it gives us four important propositions: 1) The uncompleted German revolution differs from the completed French revolution in that the German bourgeoisie betrayed not only democracy in general, but also the peasantry in particular.
+This is a very instructive passage: it gives us four important propositions: 1) The incompleted German revolution differs from the completed French revolution in that the German bourgeoisie betrayed not only democracy in general, but also the peasantry in particular.
 2) The foundation for the full consummation of a democratic revolution is the creation of a free class of peasants.
 3) The creation of such a class means the abolition of feudal burdens, the destruction of feudalism, but does not yet mean a socialist revolution.
 4) The peasants are the "most natural" allies of the bourgeoisie, that is to say, of the democratic bourgeoisie, which without them is "powerless" against the reaction.